MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 Now that you've identified the process that is causing the high CPU usage, follow the corresponding diagnostic guidance below.

-For example, in the previous step, 'wdavdaemon unprivileged` was identified as the process that was causing high CPU usage.
+For example, in the previous step, `wdavdaemon unprivileged` was identified as the process that was causing high CPU usage.
 Based on the result, you can apply the guidance to check the wdavdaemon unprivileged process below.

 ### Check the wdavdaemon unprivileged process